DavideColabove/MultimediaLibrary/README.md

-# 📦 Object-Oriented Programming Project – Academic Year 2024/2025
+# 📦 OOP Project – Academic Year 2024/2025

 # Multimedia Library

-This repository contains the Object-Oriented Programming (OOP) project developed during the 2024/2025 academic year for the course taught by Professor Francesco Ranzato.
+This repository contains the Object-Oriented Programming (OOP) project developed during the 2024/2025 academic year for the course taught by Professor Francesco Ranzato (SC1167 - Computer Science @UniPD).

 The project demonstrates core OOP principles such as encapsulation, inheritance, polymorphism, and abstraction.
 It is designed following best practices in software design and aims to provide a clean, modular, and maintainable codebase.